The Complete Guide to Moving With Kids: Tips, Checklists, and More

 Even though moving is often an exciting time, the transition can be a considerable challenge.
 From choosing the right moving services to buying a new home and finding the right neighborhood, moving is stressful enough as it is.
 Adding kids into the mix can present even more challenges.

 The thought of saying goodbye to friends, leaving your home for a new one, and being the ‘new kid’ can be overwhelming for children.
 And the stress your child might experience can make the moving process as a parent even more difficult.

 But with the right approach, moving doesn’t have to be a negative experience for your kids.
-Here are 18 tips that will help make moving with kids a little smoother.
+Here are some tips that will help make moving with kids a little smoother.

 How relocation affects your kids

 Change as a result of moving can be hard on everyone, but studies show it’s particularly difficult for young teens.

 One study found that moving schools when you’re 12-14 years old significantly increase the chance of substance abuse and violent behavior — even controlling for income and psychiatric history.